http://krebsonsecurity.com/category/how-to-break-into-security/

 #3: CISSP UBER ALLES

 I'm going to avoid the "CISSP certification debate" here.
-For better or worse, the findings of this review reinforce that CISSP is clearly the de facto IS certification regarded by employers as
+For better or worse, the findings of this review reinforce that CISSP is clearly the de facto IS certification regarded by employers asoffering professional "bona fides".
+It's obvious that having this certification can open doors in several IS job roles that otherwise might be closed by HR resume bots.
+One of the reasons for such

 universal regard of CISSP is that you have to at least 5 years of working experience in IS roles (or equivalent education, certification, + experience) to qualify to take the exam (experience again).